 Hillcrest Amusement Park - A Picnic Grove Turned Logistics Park

-Hillcrest Park, in unincorporated Lemont, IL was a small picnic grove with a few small amusement park rides, similar to many other tiny parks that operated early in the 20th century.
+Hillcrest Park, in what was unincorporated Lemont, IL was a small picnic grove with a few small amusement park rides, similar to many other tiny parks that operated early in the 20th century.
 By the time it stopped operating in 2003, it was one of the few remaining relics of a bygone era of amusements.
 It was far smaller than even Kiddieland, its nearest theme park equivalent, which also closed down early in the 21st century.

 Despite its very small size at less than 60 acres in size (and most of that was just picnic grounds), it actually housed a roller coaster recognized as an ACE (American Coaster Enthusiasts) Coaster Classic.
 The requirements for this distinction can be found in the link.

 The park operated from 1952 to 2003, and was most famous for its Little Dipper wooden coaster (which is now at Little Amerricka in Marshall, WI).
 But it also had a small railroad running within it as well.
 Paul Drabek noted the Little Dipper, railroad, and a carousel among the amusement rides, but was only open for private picnics for most of the later years of its existence.